 The national occupancy density is estimated at 1.1 households per housing unit, giving a total backlog of 710,000 housing units.
 There is also an estimated backlog of 900,000 housing units as a result of sub-standard houses and structures which were never meant for human habitation.
 Out of a total backlog of 1.6 million housing units, about 210,000 units are in urban areas while 1.395 million units are in rural areas.
 The annual need for new housing for the entire country is estimated at 200,000(two hundred housing units) of which 135,000 are in rural and 65,000 in urban areas resulting from the population growth rate of 3.5% and urbanization rate of 20% (2021).

 The estimated construction rate of reasonably good houses is estimated at 40,000 housing units in rural areas and 20,000 in urban areas.
 This creates a deficit of 140,000 houses nationally of which 95,000 are in rural areas and 45,000 in urban areas.
 This shortage does not include the backlog of 1,600,000 housing units carried forward.

-By 2022, Uganda’s population is projected to be about 45 million people.
-With the current household size of five (5) persons, the housing need resulting from population growth will be about three million housing units.
+By 2025, Uganda’s population is projected to be about 52 million people.
+With the current household size of five (5) persons, the housing need resulting from population growth will be about four million housing units.